-Heart-healthy, protein-packed almond granola with maple and cherry flavors for a tasty breakfast or snack.
+Almond granola with maple and cherry flavors is a heart-healthy, protein-packed breakfast or snack.
 This gluten-free, vegan recipe is perfect for making in bulk to enjoy throughout the week.

 This straight-forward recipe is easy to prepare – simply pulse the oats, nuts, and seeds in a food processor or blender, stir in the remaining “wet” ingredients, and bake on a large baking sheet.

 - The raw walnuts and almonds can be replaced with your favorite nut such as cashews, pecans, or pistachios.
 So long as you use 1 cup total of raw nuts, you’re good to go!

 - If using honey instead of pure maple syrup, be sure to watch the granola carefully while it’s baking, as honey has a lower burn temperature than pure maple syrup.
 Check on the granola after 25 minutes, and keep a close eye every couple of minutes thereafter.

 - You can also use rice syrup, coconut sugar, coconut palm syrup, or agave nectar as the sweetener for this recipe.

 - Use any oil you have on hand in place of grapeseed oil, such as olive oil, almond oil, coconut oil, or avocado oil.
 I love the flavor of coconut oil in granola!